FottyM/forum_front/README.md

 # build for production and view the bundle analyzer report
 npm run build --report
 ```

+## Features

++ Register
++ Login/ Logout
++ Create a question/ ask a question
++ Comment on question
++ Delete and update and answers

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).